replit/kaboom/doc/25-platformer.md

 	})
 ```

-The code above registers the collisions between the player and enemy objects.
-The `onGround()` function checks whether a player landed on top of an enemy, in which case, the player will be able to jump from on top of them and destroy it.
+The code above registers the collisions between the player sprite and enemy objects.
+The `onGround()` function checks whether the sprite landed on top of an enemy.
+If it did, it can jump from on top of the enemy and destroy it.

 However, if the player collides with the enemy instead, and it's not from the top, the player will die and the game will switch to the losing scene.
-The `play()` function plays the specified sound clip each time each of these collisions occurs.
+The `play()` function plays the specified sound clip each time one of these collisions occurs.

-Add the folowing code below the "enemy" collision function:
+Add the folowing code below the `"enemy"` collision function:

 ```javascript
 	let hasApple = false